 Italki gives you the freedom to book your classes directly with a tutor to a schedule that suits you.
-Teachers are available for more than 100 languages, and in most cases, you’ll find a teacher on italki for a lower cost than if you were to book locally for personal sessions.
+Teachers are available in more than 100 languages, and in most cases, you’ll find a teacher on italki for a lower cost than if you were to book locally for personal sessions.

 On italki, you can pick between two key teacher types: professional teachers and community tutors.

-Professional tutors are verified by italki, and tend to (although not always) charge higher rates per hour.
+Professional tutors are verified by italki, and tend to charge higher rates per hour.
 They have either a university degree in education or professional teaching experience.

 When you’re finding a tutor, you can click on their profile to see their full details.
 These include the number of students and lessons taught, teaching time on italki, a personal bio, teaching specialties, and a review section.
 Reading previous students’ reviews is a particularly helpful way to get a sense of a tutor’s teaching style.

-italki also offers a number of additional features to take advantage of, including articles about certain aspects of language learning, a notebook section for improving your writing skills, and an answers section to ask any questions you might have about a language.
+italki also offers a number of additional features, including articles about certain aspects of language learning, an Exercise section for improving your writing skills, and a Questions section to ask any questions you might have about a language.

 How languages are taught with Preply